What is the difference between the Super Stars and Shining Stars programs?

 Can I accompany my child to the weekly program?

 No. Although we know you are the most familiar with your child’s needs, we ask for this time to allow staff to bond with and teach your child.
-If your child requires medical assistance, please contact us to discuss options on how we can support your child.
+If your child requires medical assistance, please contact us to discuss options on how we can support your child during program hours.
 There will be periodic times when families can join the program and watch a spotlight performance.
 Those dates will be announced throughout the season.

 How should my child prepare for talent/audition day?